-District employees should not contact vendors to place orders without a purchase order.
+District employees should not contact vendors to place orders without a Purchase Order.
 This could result in payment for the merchandise by the individual when the items are invoiced.
-A purchase order is the contract that the District will use to remit payment to a vendor.
+A Purchase Order is the contract that the district will use to remit payment to a vendor.

-NOTE: Depending on the product or service being procured including cost, prior approval is obtained from the Chief Financial Officer (when applicable).
+NOTE: Depending on the product or service being procured including cost, prior approval may be obtained from the Chief Financial Officer (when applicable).